-The Young Victims’ Service is made up of five Young Victim’s Advocates who cover the Avon and Somerset area.
-We use a range of methods including face to face and online work with young people drawing on young people’s strengths in order to empower them to move forward from their experience.
+Young Victim’s Advocates support children & young people using a range of methods, including face to face and online work, drawing on strengths in order to empower them to move forward from their experience.

 - Based on up to seven sessions with a young person tailored to their needs.
 Sometimes we will only meet once or twice, depending on their assessed support requirements.